 Here, we are offering you the most accurate NCERT Solutions for Class 7 English Unit 9 Poem Garden Snake covering all the questions of the textbook Honeycomb.
 The standard of these NCERT Solutions for Class 7 is kept as set by the CBSE board.
 They are designed by our subject-matter experts so that the students get the most comprehensive solution to every single question of the book.

 Garden Snake is a short poem where the author expresses his fear of snakes.
 But then he also tells us how he is not afraid of the garden snake.
 This shows the innocence of a child’s mind.

 You can also download these NCERT Solutions for Class 7 English in PDF format through the link provided below:

-Access answers to NCERT Solutions for Class 7 English Unit 9 Poem Garden Snake here
+Access Answers to NCERT Class 7 English Unit 9 Poem Garden Snake

 NCERT Solutions Class 7 English – Unit 9 Poem